-As a freelance convention planner, I stay at many hotels over the course of a year.
+As a traveling convention planner, I stay at many hotels over the course of a year.
 I spend about a week per trip in an all-expenses-paid suite of my choosing, doing nothing but studying the location and interviewing the staff on hand to get a feel for the hotel and its traffic.
 I then spend another week organizing the event and ensuring my client is satisfied with my plans.
 There’s a little more to it, but that’s the overall gist of the job.
 If you can get over the constant jet lag, it’s not a bad gig.

 In all my years of planning conventions, I must have stayed at over a hundred different hotels.
 With similar floor plans, architecture, and staff training, they all blend together in my mind, but one, in particular, will always stay with me – the Grovewood Inn located just on the outskirts of Cape Cod.
 That one kept me up for many nights, even after I left.

 At first, my trip to the Grovewood Inn seemed mostly forgettable.
 The “convention” I was planning was a glorified book club meeting for a group of older women and some local authors.
 The service, food, and layout of the hotel were average and unexciting.
 The only thing I liked about the place was Claira, the desk clerk (I’d have even asked her out on a date, had she not been married).
 I had planned boring conventions before and been to many subpar hotels, but this trip was remarkably mind-numbing.
 I couldn’t wait to be done with it.

 One night at the Inn, after a long day of mundane event planning, I flipped on the TV, poured a glass of wine, and climbed into bed.
 I grabbed the program guide from my bedside table and looked it over, hoping to find the porn networks.
 As I glanced through the channel listings, something at the bottom of the page caught my eye.
 Written crudely in permanent marker, was the following:

 03 08 06 B1 04 02 07 B2 05 01